Software Guide16 min read

 7.4 Tracking Accuracy

 To create a trained model, key points are manually annotated on the animals' bodies to create a labeled dataset for training.
-The dataset is constructed using wide ranges of videos that have mazes colors (white, black, grey and blue), animal colors (white and black) and light conditions (normal and IR).
+The dataset is constructed using wide ranges of videos that have maze colors (white, black, grey and blue), animal colors (white and black) and light conditions (normal and IR).

-It is normal that the labs have different recording environments (mazes, animals and lighting conditions).
+It is normal that labs have different recording environments (mazes, animals and lighting conditions).
 If the tracking accuracy is low, we have recommendations:

-- Improve the video recording quality.
+• Improve the video recording quality.
 Our sample videos can show the expected quality

-- The lab videos can be added to the trained model to achieve high tracking accuracy.
+• The lab videos can be added to the trained model to achieve high tracking accuracy.

 8. Video Batch Processing (to come)